southside-chillers/southside.chillers.online/southside/content/chapters/et-in-horto-quiznis-serpens-est.md

 Tannin does seem intrigued by this idea.
 He takes the wand, “just for now.”

-Harlan goes back to the hallway to tell Hermione, Magic, and Buddy that it’s safe for them to come through the room now.
+Harlan goes back to the hallway to tell Hermione, Magick, and Buddy that it’s safe for them to come through the room now.

 “Any sign of Galadriel?” asks Hermione.